nwutils/electron-to-nwjs/README.md

 This project aims to build an Electron app as a NW.js app.

 ## Requirements
-Depending of your project, everything may work out of the box, as long as you follow the requirements below:
+Depending of your project, everything may work out of the box, as long as you follow the requirement below:
-- You need `rsync` (Linux only), `npm` and `nodejs` installed in your system;
+- You need `rsync` (Linux only), `npm` and `nodejs` installed in your system.
-- You must not replace the `require`s that reference electron-related libs with their contents (in case you use webpack, you can use `externals` to create an exception list including those).

 If something goes wrong, check the Common issue down below.